The First Full Digital Asset Ecosystem Listed on Nasdaq

 Diginex Limited (Nasdaq: EQOS) & EQUOS rebrand as EQONEX

-The rebrand brings together under the EQONEX Group brand, its cryptocurrency exchange, custody platform, multi-venue trading business, over-the-counter (OTC) offering, its asset management solution, securitization business and the upcoming investment products and borrowing and lending businesses.
+The rebrand brought together under the EQONEX Group brand, its cryptocurrency exchange, custody platform, multi-venue trading business, over-the-counter (OTC) offering, its asset management solution, securitization business and the upcoming investment products and borrowing and lending businesses.

 “As we progress in our focus of delivering digital assets to a broad cross section of clients, it is important for us to unify the key pieces under a single brand.
 The new brand EQONEX signifies all the strongest elements of our existing brands.
 We provide a regulated, compliant and secure ecosystem with equality for all clients, both institutional and retail,” said Richard Byworth, CEO at EQONEX.